Buddleja crispa: Description

-The 'original' B. crispa as known to horticulture, cloned from a plant grown at Aldenham, England (see Cultivation), is a comparatively slow growing deciduous shrub of bushy habit, reaching 3.5 m high, more in spread.
+The original B. crispa as known to horticulture, cloned from a plant grown at Aldenham, England (see Cultivation), is a comparatively slow growing deciduous shrub of bushy habit, reaching 3.5 m high, more in spread.
 Young twigs and both sides of the leaves are covered with a white or tawny loose felt.
-The leaves are ovate-lanceolate, 5-12 cm long by 2.0-4.5 cm wide, with petioles 0,6-2,5 cm.
+The leaves are ovate-lanceolate, 5–12 cm long by 2.0–4.5 cm wide, with petioles 0,6–2,5 cm.
 The shrub flowers from February to August.
-The fragrant flowers form terminal panicles 7-10 cm long by 5 cm wide.
+The fragrant flowers form terminal panicles 7–10 cm long by 5 cm wide.
 The corolla is lilac, with an orange throat.
 Ploidy 2n = 38 (diploid).

 The former species sunk by Leeuwenberg, as listed in the preceding section, have, with the exception of "B. sterniana", inflorescences of varying density < 12 cm long, complemented by leaves of variable size and shape, often covered in a dense white tomentum when young.
 The exception, "B. sterniana", has markedly smaller inflorescences and leaves < 6 cm long.

 Cultivation

 Buddleja crispa needs a well-drained soil and full sun; Bean states that it is at its best when grown on a wall.
 Most if not all the specimens in commerce in the UK derive from a plant in the Aldenham collection amassed by Vicary Gibbs.
-Hardiness: USDA zones 8-9.
+Hardiness: USDA zones 8–9.

 Notable specimens

-A particularly tall example of tree-like form > 4.5 m high is grown near an entrance to the grassland and aquatic gardens at the Royal Botanic Gardens, Kew.
+A particularly tall example of tree-like form over 4.5 m high is grown near an entrance to the grassland and aquatic gardens at the Royal Botanic Gardens, Kew.